vizard-xi/web_image_analysis/README.md

 * Esther Pholie

 ### Project Description
-REKS The program takes an image upload and analysises the content and tells the user the number of people in the image.
+REKS takes an image uRL and analyses the content and tells the user the number of people in the image.

 ### Technologies used